wadmp/wadmp.github.io/src/gen3/tutorials/ui-general-structure/README.md

 **D: The Filter Panel**

 In this section, you can filter based on any available parameters.
-You can also export, import (from CSV file), add device, delete device, reboot device, create configuration profiles and configurate your current filters at will.
+You can also export, import (from CSV file), add devices, delete devices, reboot devices, create configuration profiles, and configure your current filters at will.